Feds (film)

 Feds is a 1988 American comedy film written and directed by Dan Goldberg, and starring Rebecca De Mornay and Mary Gross.
-The plot follows two women, the ex-Marine Ellie and Bryn Mawr graduate Janis, who aim to become FBI Agents and enroll at the training center in Quantico.
+The plot follows two women, the ex-Marine Ellie and Bryn Mawr graduate Janis, who aim to become FBI agents and enroll at the training center in Quantico.
 The ending credits stated the real FBI did not support the film or assist the production in any way.

 Plot

-Ellie DeWitt is a U.S. Marine veteran who wants to become an FBI Agent.
+Ellie DeWitt is a U.S. Marine veteran who wants to become an FBI agent.
 However, while she has great physical skills, she struggles at the academic level.
 Conversely, her roommate Janis Zuckerman is highly intelligent, but physically very weak.
-Overcoming the male recruits' assumptions of them, Ellie and Janis team up to help each other through the basic training so they can both become federal agents.
+Overcoming the male recruits' assumptions of them, Ellie and Janis team up to help each other through the basic training and become federal agents.

-During their training, Ellie and Janis must deal with an instructor who seems determined to fail the pair, a fellow trainee who seems more interested in flirting with Ellie (until Ellie asserts her Marine training and pins him against the wall in one exercise), and befriend a geeky co-trainee who seems unable to complete the smallest task.
+During training, Ellie and Janis cope with an instructor who seems determined to fail the pair, a fellow trainee who hit on Ellie (until Ellie asserts her Marine training and pins him against the wall during an exercise), and befriend geeky co-trainee Howard who seems unable to complete the smallest task.

-Joining forces, the three tackle the final practice simulation, (badly) forging the instructor's signature ('he sneezed') and breaking into the telephone room to discover the location of the "hostage".
-They also use their radio to mislead the other agents into a swamp to make sure they do not find the hostage first.
+Joining forces, the three tackle the final practice simulation, (badly) forging the instructor's signature ('he sneezed') and breaking into the telephone room to discover the "hostage's" location.
+They also use their radio to mislead the other agents into a swamp to prevent them finding the hostage first.

 The two graduate with honors and in the credits scene, both Ellie and Janis are assigned as partners to the Los Angeles office.